-Scott Sanchez has expertise in the San Francisco Planning Code, code enforcement, neighborhood planning, project review and planning processes.
+Scott Sanchez is Zoning Administrator for the Planning Department and has expertise in the San Francisco Planning Code, code enforcement, neighborhood planning, project review and planning processes.
 Scott began his career at the San Francisco Planning Department as an intern at the Planning Information Center (PIC), later working in the Department's Neighborhood Planning and Code Enforcement divisions.
 Passionate and committed to public service with an acute interest in the technical and legal aspects of land use, Scott deeply respects the effort required to ensure planning goals are realized, and works diligently to achieve that goal.

-The Zoning Administrator issues determination letters resulting from requests by property owners, developers, architects, and land use attorneys inquire about the zoning regulations applicable to specific development proposals.
-These letters offer guidance to requesting parties as to whether a proposed project, such as a new building, an addition to an existing building, or a use change, conform to the Planning Code (sometimes referred to as the Zoning Code).
+The Zoning Administrator issues determination letters resulting from requests by property owners, developers, architects, land use attorneys and members of the public inquiring about the zoning regulations applicable to specific development proposals.
+These letters offer guidance to requesting parties as to whether a proposed project, such as a new building, an addition to an existing building, or a use change, conforms to the Planning Code (sometimes referred to as the Zoning Code).

 Once these letters are issued, applicants still must obtain all applicable required building permits and/or certificates before a use can commence or a building can be built.